-TC Energy owns 61.7 percent of the Portland Natural Gas Transmission System.
-The remaining 38.3% is owned by Northern New England Investment Company Inc. (NNEIC).
-The pipeline includes 107 miles of jointly owned facilities with Maritimes & Northeast Pipeline and PNGTS owns 32 percent of the joint facilities.
+TC Energy owns 61.7 percent of PNGTS.
+The remaining 38.3% is owned by Northern New England Investment Company.
+The system includes 107 miles of facilities jointly owned by PNGTS and Maritimes & Northeast Pipeline.
+PNGTS owns 32 percent of those facilities.

 For commercial information, visit ColumbiaPipeInfo.com.